What Is Included In GSTR-7 Part 2?

 GSTR-7 Part 2 necessitates certain key compliances from tax deductor entities to enable accurate and timely filing:

-• Statement Level Granularity: All deduction and payment data has to be furnished at the individual transaction levels in an itemized manner showing supplier-wise splitting across goods, services, and asset categories.
-Consolidated aggregate values are not allowed.
+• Statement Level Granularity: Furthermore, all deduction and payment data has to be furnished at the individual transaction levels in an itemized manner showing supplier-wise splitting across goods, services, and asset categories.
+Importantly, consolidated aggregate values are not allowed.

-• Timely Submission: Entire Part 2 content has to be filed as per the due date, i.e., the 10th of the subsequent month, to enable a seamless flow of input tax credit to deductees based on correct certificates.
+• Timely Submission: Companies must file the entire Part 2 content by the due date, i.e., the 10th of the subsequent month, to ensure a seamless flow of input tax credit to deductees based on correct certificates.

-• Digital Signing: The JSON file generated after capturing all statement details has to be digitally signed by the authorized signatory of the organization using a valid DSC before uploading to the GSTN portal for submission.
+• Digital Signing: After capturing all statement details, the system generates a JSON file, which the authorized signatory of the organization must digitally sign using a valid DSC before uploading it to the GSTN portal for submission.

-• Reconciliation: Summary values from all statements have to tally with TDS liability declared and paid in Part 1, establishing integrity across deductee-wise distribution.
+• Reconciliation: Additionally, summary values from all statements have to tally with TDS liability declared and paid in Part 1, thereby establishing integrity across deductee-wise distribution.

-• Download Facility: Post-filing, the entire data submitted, including critical TDS certificates, should be available for download to deductees from the portal.
+• Download Facility: Moreover, the download facility should ensure that, post-filing, the entire data submitted, including critical TDS certificates, is available for download to deductees from the portal.

-• E-Com TDS: Any tax collected from supplies to e-commerce operators also needs to be distinctly disclosed GSTIN-wise.
+• E-Com TDS: Businesses also need to distinctly disclose any tax collected from supplies to e-commerce operators, categorizing it GSTIN-wise.

 By adhering to these requirements, deductors can assure seamless acceptance and experience compliance efficiency.